Santorini Akrotiri Archaeological Site Santorini - Atypeek Dgn / Pexels

 • Mill Square — where grain was processed, with original millstones and storage vessels still in place

-• Plaster casts of furniture — wooden beds and tables have rotted away but left voids in the ash, filled with plaster to reveal their exact shapes — similar to the technique used at Pompeii
+• Plaster casts of furniture — wooden beds and tables rotted away but left voids in the ash, filled with plaster to reveal their exact shapes — the same technique used at Pompeii

-Note: most original frescoes are in the National Archaeological Museum in Athens or the Museum of Prehistoric Thera in Fira.
-The site has reproductions in situ.
+One thing worth knowing before you go: most of the original frescoes are in the National Archaeological Museum in Athens or the Museum of Prehistoric Thera in Fira.
+The site has reproductions in place.
+Don’t let that put you off — the architecture and the sheer scale of the place is what gets you.

 Guided Tours vs Self-Guided Visit

-You can visit Akrotiri independently with an audio guide, but a guided tour adds tremendous value here.
-A knowledgeable guide transforms the site from “old walls” into a living city — explaining what each room was used for, who lived there, what the frescoes meant, and how the Minoans’ daily life compares to our own.
+You can visit Akrotiri independently with an audio guide, but a guided tour adds real value here.
+Without context, it’s easy to walk through and see old walls.
+A good guide turns it into an actual city — explaining what each room was for, who lived there, what the frescoes meant, how Minoan daily life worked.
+The difference is significant.

 Options: